Posted on

 The reasonable person standard only applies to adults.
 Children are held to a much more subjective standard of care to determine whether they were negligent.

-Under the rule of sevens, a child’s liability for his or her negligence depends on their age:
+Under the rule of sevens, a child’s liability for their negligence depends on their age:

 - children under 7 are incapable of negligence,